Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- Jokic is responsible for taking 14.4% of his team's field goal attempts this season with 14.8 per game.

-- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.
+- This season, Nikola Jokic has made 9.4 shots from the floor per game, which adds up to 18.1% of his team's total makes.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.
+- Jokic's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are sixth in the NBA, conceding 111.6 points per game.
+- On the boards, the Suns are ranked 11th in the league, allowing 42.9 rebounds per contest.

-- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the league.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the league.
+- Looking at assists, the Suns have given up 23.4 per game, third in the league.

-- Conceding 11.4 made 3-pointers per game, the Suns are the third-ranked team in the league.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Nikola Jokic vs. the Suns